huggingface/transformers/templates/adding_a_new_model/open_model_proposals/ADD_BIG_BIRD.md

 pytest tests/test_modeling_big_bird.py
 ```

-[Here the mentor should add very specific information on what tests are likely to fail after having implemented the model
-, e.g. given the model, it might be very likely that `test_attention_output` fails]
-[...]
-[...]

 Having fixed all common tests, it is now crucial to ensure that all the
 nice work you have done is well tested, so that